 Time Surveying activities Accomplishments 45 % 1.
 Field Survey □ Technical Survey □ Cadastral Survey 1.1 Conduct a pre-analysis for a high-precision control survey to act as the foundation for a monitoring survey on a large retaining wall.
 Conduct survey, setting concrete reference pillars and ensuring the necessary redundancy.
 Post-process the survey data.
 1.2 Carry out legal surveys in the field included monument searching and identification, evaluation of evidence.
 This includes traversing, balancing a traverse, conducting basic boundary resolution in the field and setting new evidence where appropriate.
 1.3 Meet with landowner in the field, conduct topographic survey of the area where he plans to build a garage.
 Search and tie existing property corners and stake a portion of the property line in the vicinity of the new construction.
 20 % 2.
-Office Work Searches Computing and Computer Design Reports Communication 2.1 Research new projects when clients phone for an estimate, pull titles, pertinent plans, documents on title, zoning and bylaws where appropriate.
+Office Work □ Searches □ Computing and Computer Design □ Reports □ Communication 2.1 Research new projects when clients phone for an estimate, pull titles, pertinent plans, documents on title, zoning and bylaws where appropriate.
 2.2 Prepare files for field work, including pre-survey calculations to assist with search coordinates, pulling information from previous files etc. process field returns, conduct quality control on data using Microsurvey.
 Draft building location certificates and legal surveys such as right of way plans, subdivisions and strata plans for review by the professional land surveyor.
 2.3 Prepare weekly report for a major client providing update of progress on the project in that week.
 Prepare survey reports for review by the professional land surveyor to accompany plan submission to NRCan.

-15 % 3.
-Project Management Preparation of budget Preparation of Schedule Coordination Quality Control e 3.2 Meet with client onsite to review project, scope of work.
+T 15 % 3.
+Project Management □ Preparation of budget □ Preparation of Schedule □ Coordination □ Quality Control 3.1 Meet with client onsite to review project, scope of work.
 Return from the office, conduct research, prepare a written proposal for client for a 25-lot subdivision based upon discussion with client, including budget and scope.
-Undertake pre-calculations.
+3.2 Undertake pre-calculations.
 Prepare field crew for field work, process field returns.
 QA/QC posting, send to drafting department.
 Address questions from drafting department, review plan, provide mark ups.
-Monitor budget weekly, tracking costs against the prepared budget.
+3.3 Monitor budget weekly, tracking costs against the prepared budget.
 Provide weekly progress reports to the client updating timelines.
 10 % 4.
-Personnel Management Prepare and arrange to have posted a job description for a survey assistant, review resumes, assist with interviews of potential candidates Provide input into performance evaluations for office and field staff 10 % 5.
-Administration and other 5.2 Design a checklist form for new clients phoning the office to ensure the person answering the phone obtains all pertinent information Create a template for file management for project files in the office to ensure files are being kept up with the necessary information Created a database for management of digital plans on the office server % of time devoted to this activity in relation to the entire period covered by this certification.
-We certify that the information contained in this document is, to the best of our knowledge, true. ignature nature of the junior date date Signature date Signature of the supervisor date
+Personnel Management 4.1 Prepare and arrange to have posted a job description for a survey assistant, review resumes, assist with interviews of potential candidates 4.2 Provide input into performance evaluations for office and field staff 10 % 5.
+Administration and others 5.1 Design a checklist form for new clients phoning the office to ensure the person answering the phone obtains all pertinent information 5.2 Create a template for file management for project files in the office to ensure files are being kept up with the necessary information 5.3 Created a database for management of digital plans on the office server · the entire period covered by this certification. document is, to the best of our knowledge, true. ignature date date date Signature Signature of the supervisor date